CrunchyData/postgres-operator/hugo/content/Design/custom-config.md

 #### Defaults

-If there's no reason to change the default PostgreSQL configuration files that ship with the Crunchy Postgres container, there's no requirement to.
+If there is  no reason to change the default PostgreSQL configuration files that ship with the Crunchy Postgres container, there is  no requirement to.
 In this event, continue using the Operator as usual and avoid defining a global configMap.